loretta1704/Practicals-repo/git/README.md

 Push the merged changes to the remote repository

 ### Challenge completion
-Once you've successfully completed the steps above, you should have added your information to the info.txt,hello world,first and second.txt files, created a  2 new branches, committed changes, merged those changes into the main branch, and pushed everything to the remote repository.
+Once you've successfully completed the steps above, you should have added your information to the info. txt, hello world, first and second.txt files, created 2 new branches, committed changes, merged those changes into the main branch and pushed everything to the remote repository.